 Scooter and Wheelchair Rental at Disney World

-Wheelchairs and Electric Convenience Vehicles (or scooters as they are often called) are available for rent at all of the Disney World parks, including the water parks and Downtown Disney.
+Wheelchairs and Electric Convenience Vehicles (or scooters as they are often called) are available for rent at all of the Disney World parks, including the water parks and Disney Springs.
 There are a limited number of wheelchair rentals available at the Disney resort hotels.

 How Much are Scooters and Wheelchairs to Rent at Disney World?

-If you know that you are going to need a wheelchair for more than one day then you should consider getting a length of stay ticket where you pay $10 a day for the amount of days that you need.
+If you know that you are going to need a wheelchair for more than one day then you should consider getting a length of stay ticket.
 This also gets you to an expedited line at the Disney parks.
-This length of stay ticket is not valid at Downtown Disney.

 Will There Be A Scooter or Wheelchair Available to Rent?